BIOMASA conducted extensive trials using

 diet of growing traditional Senegal chickens had no negative impact

-on live body weight,average daily weight gain, feed conversion ratio,
+on live body weight,average daily weight gain, feed conversion

-birds compared to their controls.
+rate in birds compared to their controls.

-Considering these results and the high price
+Considering these results and the high price of raw ordinary

-of raw ordinary ingredients, particularly protein ingredient sources
+ingredients, particularly protein ingredient sources in poultry

-the diets of chickens is a real opportunity for traditional stockholders
+of chickens is a real opportunity for traditional stockholders

 to improve at lower cost, not only the productivity and nutritional